WXJM: History

 In 2003, WXJM was levied a $3,000 forfeiture by the FCC due to public file documents which were "either filed late or are missing".
 The FCC declared the matter resolved with a notice of apparent liability in February 2008.

 WXJM web-streaming started circa 2005.
 WXJM's original slogan, "Music Your Mother Won't Like", changed circa 2006 to "Electrifying Wilson Hall".

 In May 2011, WXJM enhanced its overnight broadcast automation capability so that when live announcers are not present, listeners hear Bluegrass music provided by Possum Music Service instead of dead air.

 MACRoCk

 Every spring since 1997, WXJM helps support the Mid-Atlantic College Radio Conference (MACRoCk) at various venues in and around Harrisonburg.
-Some MACRoCks have drawn over 100 bands and over 4,000 concertgoers.
+Some MACRoCks have drawn over 100 bands and a reported 6,000 concertgoers.